 Character actor Dick Wesson popped up in all five seasons as Crenshaw, who wanted those models every bit as badly as Chuck (understandable after months away at sea!) but always found himself roped into a date with Schultzy, and Bob Batches It is no exception.
 But hey, how often does Schultzy score while Bob strikes out?
 Wesson soon joined the crack writing staff of LOVE THAT BOB, helping pen dozens of installments from 1957-59.
 It was the start of a highly successful second career and a long association with Henning: Wesson ended up writing for 61 segments of THE BEVERLY HILLBILLIES.

 In what is almost a regular LOVE THAT BOB feature at this point, ImdB.com needs a correction.
-This time Marla English (The Dominant Sex) is erroneously listed as playing Marie.
-Nope, it is actually Donna Martell returning to the series after The Silver-Tongued Orator.
+This time Marla English (The Dominant Sex) is erroneously listed as playing Marie (she played the similarly named Marie de Paulo in that one).
+Nope, it is actually Donna Martell taking over the role and returning to the series after The Silver-Tongued Orator.
 She may not yet be that aforementioned housekeeper's age, but Ms. Martell is thankfully still with us at 92.
-She's also your key to finding this now-rare segment in a YouTube search...hint, hint.
+She's also your key to finding this rare segment in a YouTube search...hint, hint.